stephaniecrocker91/rock-paper-scissors/README.md

 * The initial home screen is welcoming, displaying the image upon loading on, and can be easily scrolled down to view further site information.
 * The contact form is of an appropriate size, and easily clickable to input the field text/ tick checkboxes.
 ###### BUGS & FIXES:

+* gameOver - test by Jo
+* final result not correct! image screenshot

 * Initially the send button was too close to the social media links, but upon adding margin-bottom: 4rem to the form section, the problem was fixed.
 * Even though the first image presented nicely on MY mobile screen, when I checked the amiresponsive site the nav bar was too big and the image was chopped.
 I improved this by making font smaller for maxwidth=320px mobile screens (font=14px), and decreased the margin-top and margin-bottom for the h2 headers.
 I wanted the Image to be more visible.
 It improved it, but if I would like to fix this in the future.